She’s passionate about what she does, and has been featured in some major media. Meet Kathleen Elie of Conscious & Chic

 By Chere Di Boscio

-Here, in this exclusive interview, we caught up with Kathleen Elie to talk
+Here, in this exclusive interview, we caught up with Kathleen Elie to about professional pride, pet peeves and personal plans.

 How do you define ‘sustainable fashion’?